 3. RACIAL EQUITY IN UNIVERSITY CURRICULUM: In the summer of 2020, transportation scholars Jennifer Dill (PSU), Kendra Levine (UC Berkeley), and Jesus Barajas (UC Davis) created a collaborative, crowd-sourced reading list for university curriculum to elevate anti-racism learning as well as BIPOC academic experts in the field of transportation planning and engineering.
 In Fall 2021 they updated this resource using community input.
 New materials include in-depth work on breaking down barriers to bicycling by Charles T. Brown, an Equity Dashboard from Transit Center; a new racial equity addendum to critical issues in transportation developed by the Transportation Research Board, and a UC Davis report that identifies 10 key themes of successful community engagement with historically marginalized communities.

-6. EQUITY IN TRANSPORTATION BOOK CLUB AT PSU: Started in the fall of 2021, this book club is centered around mobility justice.
+5. EQUITY IN TRANSPORTATION BOOK CLUB AT PSU: Started in the fall of 2021, this book club is centered around mobility justice.
 The first book we are reading is Bicycle/Race: Transportation, Culture, & Resistance by Adonia Lugo.
-Open to current PSU students, staff and faculty, click here to join the book club.
-This book club is co-hosted by TREC and PSU’s transportation student group STEP.
+Open to current PSU students, staff and faculty, this book club is co-hosted by TREC and PSU’s transportation student group STEP.